plancksecurity/foundation-planckJSONServerWrapper/README.md

 string seen by the C API side after processing of all JSON escaping mechanisms as raw UTF-8 NFC string, so it might be difficult to calculate that value at client side.

+The "magic" is done inside the In<c_string> constructor that stores the string length in its "Context", and the InLength<> constructore retrieves the value from its "Context".

 Example:
 ```